danimal1802/Arduino_Uno_NTP_clock_and_display/README.md

 The TM1637 LED module uses pins 6 & 7 (programmable) on the Arduino

 The code:
-* loads required libraries
+* Loads required libraries
-* connects to the local ethernet network
+* Connects to the local ethernet network

 In a loop:
-* retrieves NTP time from a server
+* Retrieves NTP time from a server
 * Displays the time on the TM1637 LED module in HH:MM format
 * Displays the device IP address and ping time to a programmable website of choice